-English actor, dramatist and theatre manager of the Drury Lane theater.
+English actor, dramatist and theatre manager of the Drury Lane Theatre.
 Son of Peter Garrick (1681-1736/7) and Arabella Clough (1694-1740).
 Brother of George Garrick.
-He arrived in London in 1737 together with his former mentor Dr. Johnson.
-He had his breakthrough in 1741 when he starred as Richard III in Shakespeares play, and he was one of the most (if not the most) popular London actors for the remainder of his life.
-In 1747 he became the manager of Drury Lane, a position which he kept until 1776.
+He arrived in London in 1737 together with his former mentor Dr Johnson.
+He had his breakthrough in 1741 when he starred as Richard III in Shakespeare's play, and he was one of the most (if not the most) popular London actors for the remainder of his life.
+In 1747 he became the manager of Drury Lane Theatre, a position which he kept until 1776.

 There is an abundance of literature available by or about David Garrick, much of it in the public domain.
 Several editions of his The Clandestine Marriage has been published, and numerous biographies about him exist, such as Carola Oman's 1958 David Garrick and even the 1780 Memoirs of the Life of David Garrick, compiled by Thomas Davies, which was reprinted as a facsimile of the original edition in 1972.